nativesintech/nativesintech.org/README.md

 ### ReasonML and ReasonReact λ

 [ReasonML](https://reasonml.github.io/reason-react/) is a functional programming language that compiles down to JavaScript.
 It provides a lot of [ES2016+](https://babeljs.io/) features out of the box and has bindings to popular libraries like [React](https://reactjs.org/).
 This project uses [ReasonReact](https://reasonml.github.io/reason-react/) as its templating and style language.
-Specifically, we are using[Phenomic](https://phenomic.io/)'s ReasonReact configuration.
-For this reason, there are some residual files which are not being used currently but will likely be utilized in the future.
+Specifically, we are using [Phenomic](https://phenomic.io/)'s ReasonReact configuration.
+Because of this, there are some residual files which are not being used currently but will likely be utilized in the future.

 ### ES2016+ 🤓